- Types of Aid

 - a Federal Tax Return Transcript from the IRS for both student and parent (if both filed taxes)

-OR confirmation that you completed the IRS Data Retrieval when completing the FAFSA
+OR confirmation that you utilized the IRS Data Retrieval tool when completing the FAFSA

-- other information regarding citizenship, marital status, income verification, household size, etc.
+- other information regarding citizenship, marital status, low income verification, household size, etc.

-To allow our staff time to review information efficiently, please avoid calling to confirm receipt of faxes or other information.
+To allow for adequate time to process your documentation, please avoid calling to confirm receipt of faxes or other information.
 You may confirm our receipt of your documents by checking the Communications tab in your MarywoodYou Student Portal.
 Verifications are typically processed within 15 business days of the date that all required documentation is received.

 What if there are discrepancies between my original FAFSA and the verification documents?

 You may be asked to provide additional forms or documentation.
 You will receive either an email or a letter from the Financial Aid Office if additional documentation is needed.
-After all required documents have been received and compared to your FAFSA, we will make any corrections necessary.
+After all required documents have been received and compared to your FAFSA, we will make any necessary corrections.

 Because verification must be completed before financial aid can be awarded or disbursed to you, it is vital to send accurate and complete information as quickly as possible.